 Traditional Scottish shortbread is magical.
-You mix just butter, flour, and sugar and end up with an incredibly crunchy, delicious butter cookie.
+You mix just butter, flour, and sugar and end up with an incredibly crunchy, delicious butter biscuit.
 The perfect partner for a cup of tea.

 Shortbread dough is very versatile and can baked in a variety of forms.
 Petticoat shortbread is pressed into a round pan and cut into wedges.
 Shortbread fingers are pressed into a rectangular pan and sliced into bars.
 The dough can also be used for slice and bake cookies or scooped for drop cookies, or rolled out and used with cookie cutters.

-I’m a shortbread fan not only because shortbread cookies are delicious, but they are great care package treats.
+I’m a fan not only because it’s delicious, but because it makes great care package treats.
 The cookies have a long shelf life and the flavor gets even better as they age.
 Plain or flavored, shortbread is a favorite for cookie jars at home and boxes shipped afar.

-Shortbread cookies will stay fresh for 2-4 weeks at room temperature.
-Store the cookies in airtight containers in layers separated by wax paper.
+They will stay fresh for 2-4 weeks at room temperature.
+Store in airtight containers in layers separated by wax paper.

-Baked shortbread cookies can be frozen for up to 3 months.
-Freeze the cookies in airtight containers in layers separated by wax paper.
+The baked cookies can be frozen for up to 3 months.
+Freeze in airtight containers in layers separated by wax paper.

 Freeze for up to 3 months.